aarushmhngr12/SyntaxTerror-/README.md

 Explainable Dashboard
 ```

+## Monitoring States

+The system can classify patients as:

+STABLE
+MONITOR
+WATCH
+POSSIBLE ADHERENCE CONCERN

+Each state is accompanied by an explanation of the contributing signals.

+## Tech Stack

+Python · Flask · Pandas · Excel · HTML · CSS · JavaScript · Chart.js

 ## Data Disclaimer

 All patient records are fictional demonstration data.
 GlucoGuard is a prototype and is not intended for medical diagnosis or treatment.